A Midsummer Night's Dream: 19th century

 According to Kehler, significant 19th-century criticism began in 1808 with August Wilhelm Schlegel.
 Schlegel perceived unity in the multiple plot lines.
 He noted that the donkey's head is not a random transformation, but reflects Bottom's true nature.
 He identified the tale of Pyramus and Thisbe as a burlesque of the Athenian lovers.
 In 1817, William Hazlitt found the play to be better as a written work than a staged production.
 He found the work to be "a delightful fiction" but when staged, it is reduced to a dull pantomime.
 He concluded that poetry and the stage do not fit together.
 Kehler finds the comment to be more of an indication of the quality of the theatrical productions available to Hazlitt, rather than a true indication of the play's supposed unsuitability to the stage.
 She notes that prior to the 1840s, all stage productions of this play were adaptations unfaithful to the original text.

 In 1811–1812, Samuel Taylor Coleridge made two points of criticism about this play.
 The first was that the entire play should be seen as a dream.
 Second, that Helena is guilty of "ungrateful treachery" to Hermia.
 He thought that this was a reflection of the lack of principles in women, who are more likely to follow their own passions and inclinations than men.
 Women, in his view, feel less abhorrence for moral evil, though they are concerned with its outward consequences.
 Coleridge was probably the earliest critic to introduce gender issues to the analysis of this play.
 Kehler dismisses his views on Helena as indications of Coleridge's own misogyny, rather than genuine reflections of Helena's morality.

 In 1837, William Maginn produced essays on the play.
 He turned his attention to Theseus' speech about "the lunatic, the lover, and the poet" and to Hippolyta's response to it.
 He regarded Theseus as the voice of Shakespeare himself and the speech as a call for imaginative audiences.
 He also viewed Bottom as a lucky man on whom Fortune showered favours beyond measure.
 He was particularly amused by the way Bottom reacts to the love of the fairy queen: completely unfazed.
 Maginn argued that "Theseus would have bent in reverent awe before Titania.
 Bottom treats her as carelessly as if she were the wench of the next-door tapster."
-Finally, Maginn thought that Oberon should not be blamed for Titania's humiliation, which is the result of an accident.
+Finally, Maginn thought that Oberon should not be blamed for Titania's chagrin, which is the result of an accident.
 He viewed Oberon as angry with the "caprices" of his queen, but unable to anticipate that her charmed affections would be reserved for a weaver with a donkey's head.